What can nurses claim on taxes?

 If you are attending a seminar, conference or training related to your work you are eligible for a tax deduction.
 Interstate travel, accommodation and meals incidental to such events are also covered under this.
 If you are travelling to a venue and staying overnight at a hotel, you can claim a deduction for the cost of attending the training plus incidental expenses associated with it.
 Once again, you can only claim these costs if you have incurred the expense directly.
 You can’t make a claim if your employer has covered the costs.

-Please note that training, courses or conferences undertaken in order to secure a promotion may not be deductible – it is only training, courses and conferences required to do your current job, that can be claimed.
+Please note that you may not be able to claim a deduction for training, courses or conferences undertaken to secure a promotion – you can only claim training, courses, and conferences required to do your current job.
 As always, if in doubt, consult your accountant.

-The cost of subscribing to or buying a nursing magazine, newspaper, news service or a professional publication can be claimed if:
+You can claim the cost of subscribing to or buying a nursing magazine, newspaper, news service or professional publication if:

 The content is specific and related to your work duties.
 If you are using the publication for private and work purposes, you can only claim the part related to your work.